Shifting and splitting of resonance lines due to dynamical friction in plasmas

 \end{widetext}

-The integration constant $c(t,\alpha/\nu)$ is determined by enforcing particle conservation: $\int_{-v_{\text{max}}}^{v_{\text{max}}}\delta fdv=0$.
+The integration constant $c(\alpha/\nu)$ is determined by enforcing particle conservation: $\int_{-v_{\text{max}}}^{v_{\text{max}}}\delta fdv=0$.
 The velocity structure of $\delta f$ does not evolve in time, as all time dependence is contained in the overall factor $\left|\omega_{b}^{2}\left(t\right)\right|^{2}$.
 The relaxed distribution is plotted in Fig. \ref{FigWindFunc}(b) for several values of $\alpha/\nu<1$.
 Remarkably, a small quantitative asymmetry in the collisional dynamics due to drag can have a large qualitative effect on the saturated distribution, even though the corresponding changes in the resonance function are less dramatic.
 When no drag is present $(\alpha=0)$, $\delta f$ is antisymmetric with constant plateaus outside of a narrow transition region near the peak of the resonance.
-As the ratio of drag to scattering is increased, the plateau upstream of the resonance $(kv>\omega)$ instead decays in velocity space at a rate proportional to $\alpha^{2}/\nu^{2}$, leading to a defined ``well'' structure in the distribution.
+As the ratio of drag to scattering is increased, the plateau upstream of the resonance $(kv>\omega)$ instead decays in velocity space at a rate proportional to $\alpha^{2}/\nu^{2}$.
 Particle conservation shifts the entire distribution downards once the symmetry is broken, eliminating nearly all of the downstream particle redistribution, even for very small amounts of drag.
 The drag-induced modifications to $\delta f$ were compared against simulations performed with the nonlinear 1D Vlasov code BOT, which solves the plasma kinetic equation (Eq. \eqref{eq:KineticEq}) directly \citep{Lilley2010,BOTcode}.
 The dashed black curves in Fig. \ref{FigWindFunc}(b) show the simulation results for each value of $\alpha/\nu$, demonstrating excellent agreement.

-Now consider the saturation amplitude of the wave in the conventional tokamak regime where scattering dominates $(\alpha\ll\nu)$.
-Substituting Eq. \eqref{eq:deltafIntegrated} into Eq. \eqref{eq:GrowthRate}, to lowest order in $\alpha^{2}/\nu^{2}$, one gets (the details of the derivation are given in Ref. \citep{SupplMatPRL})
+\textit{Instability saturation level}.\textemdash Drag has a destabilizing effect on the underlying instability, leading the wave to saturate at a larger amplitude with increasing $\alpha/\nu$.
+An analytically tractable example is the first order correction to the saturation amplitude due to drag.
+Substituting Eq. \eqref{eq:deltafIntegrated} into Eq. \eqref{eq:GrowthRate}, to lowest order in $\alpha^{2}/\nu^{2}$, one finds (the details of the derivation are given in the Supplemental Material \footnote{See Supplemental Material {[}url{]}, Sec.
+2, which includes \citep{DuarteAxivPRL,duarte2019collisional,LestzDuartePoP2021}})